Content marketing generates over three times more leads than traditional outbound marketing and it costs 62% times less.

 5. Revisit your content on a regular basis

 So, now you are finally done with your content marketing audit.
 What’s next?

-During economic changes, audits, including content audits are a great way to maximize your company’s overall value.
-Updating existing assets and content is a great way to get everyone on the marketing team aligned with new or existing business goals.
+During economic changes, content audits are a great way to maximize your company’s overall value.
+And updating existing assets and content is a useful way to get everyone on the marketing team aligned with new or existing business goals.

-In this article, we discussed what constitutes as a comprehensive content audit, outlined the benefits of a content audit, and provided some content audit best practices.
+In this article, we discussed what constitutes as a comprehensive content audit, outlined the benefits of doing one, and provided some examples of best practices.
 If you liked reading our blog post, make sure to read our other blog post on content marketing 7 Reasons B2B Leaders Invest in a Marketing Playbook to get more strategic with your content marketing efforts.